Action Research Collaboration on Multi-Level Accountability Politics: The ‘Different’ that Makes a Difference

 Published by: Transparency & Accountability Initiative (TAI)

-I am reminded of this essential part of our work as I read the recently-published article of Pat Scheid entitled ‘Building Partnerships Based on Trust: Q&A with ARC and CEGSS,’ where she interviewed colleagues from ARC Naomi Hossain and from CEGGS Walter Flores and Benilda Betsin.
+I was reminded of this essential part of our work as I read the recently-published article by Pat Scheid entitled ‘Building Partnerships Based on Trust: Q&A with ARC and CEGSS,’ where she interviewed colleagues from ARC Naomi Hossain and from CEGGS Walter Flores and Benilda Batzin.
 Their conversation shares key differences in the way knowledge partnerships are being created and honed by ARC.

 I want to highlight three key points from an analysis of the land reform campaign by the Peasant Movement of Bondoc Peninsula (Kilusang Magbubukid ng Bondoc Peninsula, KMBP) and RIGHTS Network and their struggle for land rights.